Editorial: Antwon Rose's killing in East Pittsburgh resonates with Detroit writer

 Unlike Rose, I didn’t run.
 I drove away unharmed.

 All I wanted was fast food late at night after leaving my first college party.
+But one wrong move and I could have been a hashtag before it was a social media phenomenon.

 The point of this is not to simply share my bad experiences with the police or to imply all are bad.
 I know too many good, responsible officers.
+They take the oath to protect and serve seriously.
+I have a former high school teammate and another close friend who were shot as Detroit Police officers.

 It’s also not to inject race as my scenarios involved officers who were black and white.
 We’ve got too much of that going on now.